People who have an upset stomach usually go for remedies like ginger tea, peppermint, or some food that can help settle your tummy.

-Some studies point to CBD as an effective agent in stimulating appetite in sick dogs.
+Some studies point to CBD as an effective agent in stimulating appetite in sick dogs as well as for dogs suffering from anxiety.
 CBD may also promote healthy bowel movement so that the dog can pass the bronze figurine without hassle (4).

 As mentioned earlier, dogs have the same endocannabinoid system as humans and other mammals, so while no studies have been conducted specifically on CBD and dogs with upset stomachs, the above findings may carry a high degree of relevance.

 Is CBD Safe for Dogs?